Azure/Azure-Sentinel/Solutions/SAP/Playbooks/INSTALLATION.md

 Find out more from our blog series [here](https://blogs.sap.com/2023/05/22/from-zero-to-hero-security-coverage-with-microsoft-sentinel-for-your-critical-sap-security-signals-blog-series/).

+The deployment process first creates the infrastructure and generates the IDs for the managed identity of your logic app (Standard).
+Due to that a two-step deployment is required to add the required Connections for your workflow.

 ## Create Logic App (Standard) infrastructure

 1. Choose "Custom deployment" from the Azure Portal or above link.